mdn/content/files/en-us/web/css/@font-palette-values/override-colors/index.md

 ### Changing colors of emojis

-The [Noto Color Emoji](https://fonts.google.com/noto/specimen/Noto+Color+Emoji/) font, is a color font which you can override the colors to match the sites brand.
+This example shows how to override colors in the [Noto Color Emoji](https://fonts.google.com/noto/specimen/Noto+Color+Emoji/) color font to match your site's brand.

 #### HTML